 - ¾ cup plus 1 tablespoon whole wheat flour

-- 1 Tablespoon chia seeds (optional) plus extra for sprinkling on top
+- 1 tbsp chia seeds optional plus extra for sprinkling on top

-- Optional: Chocolate chips can be replaced with walnuts or even oatmeal (not instant or quick cooking)
+- Optional: Chocolate chips may be replaced with walnuts or oatmeal not instant or quick cooking

 - Position oven rack in middle of oven and preheat oven to 350 degrees F. Line muffin tin(s) with cupcake liners.
 This batch makes 12 full muffins as shown in photos or 15 muffins level with the liners.